 Some languages, such as C-based languages do not explicitly specify which of the variables appearing in a loop header is the control variable for the loop.
-MISRA C[12] and MISRA C++ [??] have proposed algorithms for deducing which, if any, of these variables is the loop control variable in the programming languages C and C++ (these algorithms could also be applied to other languages that support a C-like for-loop).
+MISRA C [29] and MISRA C++ [30] have proposed algorithms for deducing which, if any, of these variables is the loop control variable in the programming languages C and C++ (these algorithms could also be applied to other languages that support a C-like for-loop).

-Cross reference
+Related coding guidelines

-JSF AV[31] Rule: 201
+JSF AV [24] Rule: 201